Tonic-Box/SwingDesigner/README.md

 # SwingDesigner
-A visual swing designer.
-Builkd with java 18+.
+A visual java swing ui designer.

+Build with java 18+